-Calvary is approved for the training of veterans and authorized to enroll nonimmigrant alien (international) students.
+Calvary is approved for the training of veterans and authorized to enroll international (nonimmigrant alien) students.

 The teacher education programs of Calvary University are approved by the State of Missouri.
 Candidates who graduate from these programs can be recommended for state certification and licensure.